 WhatsApp has enjoyed a formidable rise to fame and given the way the service has evolved in recent years – including the introduction of its payment feature, and the beta version of its business functionality, as pioneered by Dutch airline, KLM – it was only a matter of time before a formal commercial service came to light.

 But why has it taken so long?
-While the WhatsApp team is just a fraction of the wider Facebook organisation, it seems that the parent company has struggled to monetise WhatsApp; but has been keen to preserve its ad free appeal.
+While the WhatsApp team is just a fraction of the wider Facebook organization, it seems that the parent company has struggled to monetize WhatsApp; but has been keen to preserve its ad-free appeal.
 But according to sources, it seems as though both parties have finally relented on that part.

 Source: Statista based on WhatsApp and Facebook.

-As we know since the beginning of August, the service is now called „WhatsApp For Enterprises“ and it comprise three core features to designed to attract the attention of big business.
+As we know since the beginning of August, the service is now called „WhatsApp For Enterprises“ and it comprises three core features designed to attract the attention of big business.